l3af-project/l3af-arch/discussions/prog_repo.md

 ### Signing and verifying the eBPF Program package

-At a higher level, we also plan to sign and verify eBPF Packages.
-The package can be signed by its creator using eBPF Package Repository generated/provided trusted keys.
-L3AF can, by default, verify the package comes from a trusted source before executing any programs in the package
+The eBPF package should be signed by using the creators trusted keys.
+The user should then configure L3AF to explicitly trust signed packages with the key creator used.
+L3AF by default will not trust signed packages by any parties.

 ### Signing for Hypervisors